mcmuttons/GeoPredictor/README.md

 - Take a screenshot of the Observatory window or part of it, with the all the information for that body visible
 - Just note down the details (including the body type, volcanism and temp)

-You can either track me down on Discord (mcmuttons) -- I often hang out both on the Observatory and Stellar Cartography Guild Disocord servers, or you can just start an Issue here on my github page and put the info there.
+You can either track me down on Discord (mcmuttons) -- I'm regularly on the official ObservatoryCore Discord server, or you can just start an Issue here on my github page and put the info there.

 Thank you and good luck out there!!